lisa-lumos/git/2-init-add-commit-push.md

  * [new branch]      main -> main
 ```

-If would like to no longer need to type `origin main` when using the `push` command, set it as default:
+If would like to no longer type `origin main` when using the `push` command, set it as default:

 ```sh
 $ git push -u origin main